root-project/web/manual/basics/index.md

     You can integrate ROOT into a CMake based project.

   - **[ROOT collections]({{ '/manual/root_collections' | relative_url }})** <br>
-    For historical reasons, some of ROOT’s interfaces use ROOT’s own collection types such as TList and TObjArray.
+    For historical reasons, some of ROOT’s interfaces use ROOT’s own collection types such as {% include ref class="TList" %} and {% include ref class="TObjArray" %}.

   - **[Object ownership]({{ '/manual/object_ownership' | relative_url }})** <br>
     An object ownership means the permission to delete it.